 More Info About My Practice

-I accept a few insurance plans and will file your claim for you if you are covered by one of them.
+I may accept specific insurance plans and can assist you to file your claim if you are covered by one of them.
 If your plan has a co-pay for office visits, I am required to collect the co-pay before our session begins.
 If you are not able to use your medical or mental health benefits, I will ask you to pay at the end of the session.
 All payments are accepted electronically by my PMS (Practice Management Software).
 An authorization and signature is required for the file.
 I accept cash, direct pay modes (such as bank-to-bank), Visa, and MasterCard.